 Since their live debut at Brighton's anarchist co-operative The Cowley Club in 2018, Powderpaint went on to play Trans Pride Brighton that same year, returning in 2019 as headliners.
 After a brief interruption by an international super plague, Powderpaint triumphantly returned once again to headline Trans Pride Brighton in 2022.

-In June 2020, Powderpaint released their first EP full of sizzling synthesizers, funky guitars and retro grooves.
+In June 2020, Powderpaint released their self-titled EP full of sizzling synthesizers, funky guitars and retro grooves.
 The songs covered themes of trans identity, bad relationships, pseudoscience, and an unapologetic celebration of queer people's love and happiness.
+They followed this up with a new single, 'The Way You Want' in 2022, with a music video created by Robin O'Connor Lowe and Laurie Cousins.

 Powderpaint are not yet done with this planet.